sippy-platform/mellow-css/css/hugo/content/basics/colors.md

 </div>
 {{</example>}}

-### Switching between light and dark
+### Switching between themes
-To control which color palette is being used, the "theme mode" classes `light` and `dark` can be used.
+To control which color palette is being used, the "theme mode" classes `system`, `light` and `dark` can be used.
 When using a color class without a theme class, Mellow will always use the light theme.

-In the example below, we'll first create a class that sets color weight 300 as background and color weight 900 as foreground, then show how the theme color is inherited.
+Because of how CSS works, when switching between themes you must redefine the color as well.
+Declaring a different theme won't make the CSS re-evaluate the colors assigned to each value unless that color is being declared on the same level.

 {{<example class="docs-colors-preview">}}
 <style>